RagnarB83/ash-documentation/docs/setup.rst

 If you have a suitable Python3 with numpy then make sure it is loaded in your environment when using ASH.
-An Anaconda/miniconda distribution can be used.
-Make sure the conda environment is loaded.
+A miniconda/miniforge distribution can be used.
+Make sure the conda/mamba environment is loaded.

 If you don't already have a suitable Python3 distribution, go to Step 2b.